ekotwidodo/ekotwidodo.github.io/README.md

-# ekotwidodo.github.io
+# Personal Web

-Personal page that I want to share. :)
+This code is made using HTML, CSS, and JavaScript with Bootstrap template.